 The Academic Guides’ Duke Faculty Journeys project invites faculty across the university to share their stories about how they came upon their intellectual and professional paths and the challenges they’ve faced along the way.
 We hope that, after hearing their stories, it will be easier for you to start conversations and connect with faculty and that you’ll see that the challenges you’re facing now are commonly experienced and can help you find your way to a successful and meaningful life.

-Interview with Professor Jenny Wood Crowley, Academic Dean, Trinity College June 2021
+Interview with Professor Jenny Wood Crowley, Assistant Vice Provost, Intellectual Community, Office of Undergraduate Education June 2021

 In this interview, Professor Crowley discusses challenges she faced in college, advice to students struggling with imposter syndrome, and the myth of effortless perfection.

 Interview with George Grody, Lecturing Fellow of Markets & Management May 2021